About the Resource Center

 The Garden Project Resource Center is a supply depot filled with resources tailored for vegetable gardening and is available to community gardeners and low-to-moderate income home gardeners during the growing season.

 Garden Project Resource Center services are available to low to moderate income neighbors who garden at home or in a community garden.
-Registration is required every year and will open in February.
+Registration is required every year and is open March 2 through the fall plant distribution.
+Registration is not required for Winter Seed Day or the seed garlic distribution in October.

 Services Offered

-- Free seeds (limit 25 packets per gardener per year).
+- Free seeds (limit 10 packets per visit).

-- Free seedlings (vegetable transplants) during open hours in April, May and June.
+- Free seedlings (vegetable transplants) during specific open hours events (see schedule above).
 Please bring your own tray or box to safely carry home your new plants!

 - Free tool lending of standard garden tools for up to two weeks at a time.